January 3, 2017

 Snowshoeing and cross-country skiing

 Imagine yourself walking across an open field of freshly packed snow on a Saturday morning.
 That sounds pretty good, right?
 Well, you can make that a reality by visiting Christie Lake Conservation Area, located about a half hour west of Burlington.
 Strap on some snowshoes and explore trails that weave in and out of meadows and pine forests.
 Another option is to drive up north to Snow Valley or Horseshoe Resort in Barrie and tackle any one of their diverse routes.
-If you don’t have your own snowshoes, you can rent a pair from nearby MEC stores in Barrie, Burlington or Toronto (the North York store will start to have rental gear starting in spring 2017).
+If you don’t have your own snowshoes, many local places will rent them.
+Renting snowshoes is a great way of trying different brands and styles..

 Horseshoe Resort also offers cross-country skiing for those who like a little more speed.
 If you’ve ever wanted to enjoy the majesty of a winter landscape in the evening, you can go skiing by moonlight along glowing trails lit by lanterns.
 A cozy fire and a steaming cup of apple cider await you at the chalet to help you warm up.